 Purchase Already purchased?
 Sign in to take this course »

-Review a full discussion of the unique ethical considerations appropriate to sports massage.
-Learn about issues such as transference, countertransference, special confidentiality requirements and workplace challenges, as well as how to manage vulnerabilities and boundary issues that arise in this specialty.
+Review the unique ethical considerations appropriate to sports massage.
+Learn about transference, countertransference, special confidentiality requirements and workplace challenges, as well as how to manage vulnerabilities and boundary issues that arise in this specialty.

 Complete this course on its own or as part of the AMTA/NCBTMB Sports Massage Specialty Certificate Program.

-- Understand the unique ethical considerations involved when specializing in sports massage therapy.
+- Discuss the unique ethical considerations involved when specializing in sports massage therapy.

-- Outline a good self-care program for a sports massage therapist.
+- Create a good sports massage therapist self-care program.

 About the author(s)

-Kathy Paholsky has worked more than 30 years in massage and bodywork as a practitioner and an educator.
+Kathy Paholsky, PhD, LMT has worked more than 30 years in massage and bodywork as a practitioner and an educator.
 From a solo office to health care settings, she recognizes the challenges to maintaining professional boundaries while still being a caring and nurturing person.
-She enjoys helping therapists and educators find ways to update and expand their skills.

 Course approval codes